mishioo/dysertacja/README.md

-# Investigations on chemoselective methods of activation of carbonyl amide groups towards nucleophilic agents
+# Reductive activation of amides as a method of obtaining functionalized amies: computer-aided synthetic investigations
 This is a doctoral dissertation in the field of Chemical Sciences written by Michał M. Więcław (ORCID: [0000-0001-7884-8982](https://orcid.org/0000-0001-7884-8982)) and supervised by prof. Bartłomiej Furman (ORCID: [0000-0001-5459-8026](https://orcid.org/0000-0001-5459-8026)).